johnnykungdev/userDoc_online/docs/6-saveVersionHistory.md

 ---
 **Note**

-Or use the keyboard shortcuts:
+Use the following keyboard shortcuts to achieve the same action for different operating systems:

 - **Mac:**  <⌘ Command + ⌥ Option + S>
 - **Windows:**  <Ctrl + Alt + S>